Catskill Mountaineer

 • Never stand on the edge of a ledge or waterfall.
 As the water goes over the waterfall, it pushes the air down.
 As the moving air gets near the bottom, it will turn 180 degress and start to move up the sides of the waterfall.
 As air moves up past the top of the waterfall, it creates a suction 90 degress to the movement of the air.
 This moving air can actually suck you off the ledge/waterfall.
 Even on a calm day.
 This effect is call the Bernoulli's Principle.

 • Some hikers believe that if they fall off the top of a waterfall they will fall into the basin of water at the bottom.
 Water generally falls at an arc.
 This is because the water is moving at a rate that propels it outward.
 People generally fall straight down.
 When you fall straight down, you will often hit the rocks below instead of the basin of water.
-Kaaterskill Falls is a perfect example of this.
+Kaaterskill Falls is s perfect example of this.
 When people jump (or fall) off a ledge into water, they generally cannot survive with drops more then 100 feet.
 The upper part of Kaaterskill Falls is 167 feet high.
 Over the last 200 years, only one person has survived the fall.

 • Stream beds often have algae growing in the stream bed.
-Algae sometimes is not always visible in the water.
+Algae sometimes is not visible in the water.
 Algae can be on significant inclines, or on the waterfall itself.
 Even in the Spring and Fall.
 Walking where there is running water is risky.

 • Any rocks or ledges around streams or waterfalls can very slippery.
 Even if it looks dry, it can be very slippery.
 You can never trust rocks around water.

 • Often times when you hike into a ravine that has many rocks, there are often hidden holes between the rocks.
 Often times they are covered with leaves and debris.
 When you step on top of what looks like solid ground, you can fall in 1-2'.
 If you are moving quickly or fall off balance it can break your leg.
-Sometimes these holes can be 30-40' deep and wide enough for a person to slide down into.
-If you get wedged in a narrow hole, you can suffocate to death.
-And, it is possible that you will never be found.
-These hidden pocket holes can be small, large, shallow, or deep.

 • Sometimes to get to the base of a waterfalls you have to hike up the stream to the base.
 You can encounter pools that can be 5-10' deep.
-Especially when the waterway is narrow.
+Even when the waterway is narrow.

-• Using hiking poles in difficult ravines is recommended.
+• Using poles in difficult ravines is recommended.
 It can help keep you stable when your footing is questionable.

 • Links and References:

-Copyright 2001-2011 www.catskillmountaineer.com ALL RIGHTS RESERVED
+Copyright 1994-2024 www.catskillmountaineer.com ALL RIGHTS RESERVED